 Applies to thioridazine: oral tablet

-Get emergency medical help if you have any of these signs of an allergic reaction while taking thioridazine: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 decreased night vision, tunnel vision, watery eyes, increased sensitivity to light;

-Less serious side effects of thioridazine may include:
+Common side effects may include:

-dry mouth, stuffy nose;
+dry mouth, blurred vision;

 breast swelling or discharge;

-changes in your menstrual periods;
+changes in your menstrual periods; or

-swelling in your hands or feet;
+swelling in your hands or feet.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.